 As a department of the City, the Salt Lake City International Airport (SLC) plays an important role in helping achieve these milestones.
 The airport contributes in many ways.
 Click here for the most recent airport Sustainability Progress Report.

 The airport joined Rocky Mountain Power's Subscriber Solar program by subscribing 12 utility meters and reserving 858 blocks on the 20-megawatt solar plant being built in Millard County, Utah, to offset out electricity usage.
 This equates to 2,059,200 kilowatt hours (kWh) of clean energy or approximately 4 percent of the airport's total energy use.

 Energy use at the airport is on the decline, with a goal to reduce use by 10 percent by 2020.
 For example, the airport's LED lighting upgrades, including the parking garage, terminal roadways and supportive facilities, save 1.3 million kWh of energy each year.

 Alternative Fuel Vehicles

 SLC operates 82 alternative fuel vehicles, including electric, hybrid, biofuel and compressed natural gas (CNG).

 CNG makes up approximately 60 percent of the airport's total fuel use and 67 percent of miles primarily in employee and economy lot shuttle buses and trucks.
-Natural gas usage at the airport has steadily increased, with a 28 percent improvement in 2015 from the previous year.
+Natural gas usage at the airport has steadily improved, with a 3 percent increase in 2018 from the previous year.

 The New SLC will replace the airport's outdated facilities with a higher efficiency, energy saving infrastructure.
 The building will be LEED Gold certified with a LEED Energy Model.
 Plans call for a 30 percent overall energy reduction, as well as a photovoltaic array, centralized pre-conditioned air and charging stations for electric vehicles.